Or-Reff/Digital-Team-Test/README.md

 ## Development server - Frontend - Angular

-Run `npm start` for a dev server in directory: {path}/src/app.
+Run `npm start` for a dev server on the main directory.
 Navigate to `http://localhost:4200/` , it auto refreshes.

 ## Development server - Backend - Nodejs